dotnet/roslyn/Reporting-Visual-Studio-crashes-and-performance-issues.md

 # Performance Issues

 When diagnosing performance issues, the goal is to capture a performance trace while performing the slow/hanging action.

-- If necessary, start a second Visual Studio instance (with no solution open) to capture the trace.
-You can target the data collection from the Visual Studio encountering the problem.
-- Perform the action that is causing performance issues while the trace is recording.
-If typing is delayed, type during the trace.
-If opening a file is slow, open a bunch of files.
-- Try to repeat the action and capture a trace for 30 seconds to 2 minutes.
-- *File new feedback issues* instead of commenting on existing issues.
-This allows us to correctly deduplicate issues.
+For best results in capturing the performance, follow these steps:

+1. If not already running, have a copy of Visual Studio open where you will reproduce the problem
+2. Start a second copy of Visual Studio *with no solution open*
+3. In the new copy of Visual Studio, open the **Report a Problem** tool
+4. @dpoeschl add steps here to start feedback; make sure to include importance of describing the *specific* behavior the user would like improved
+5. Start recording (@dpoeschl how?)
+    * **During the recording,** perform the problematic action in the separate copy of Visual Studio.
+It is very difficult for us to correct specific performance problems if they do not appear within the recorded time.
+    * If the action is shorter than 30 seconds and can be easily repeated, repeat the action to further demonstrate the problem
+    * For most cases, a trace of 60 seconds is sufficient to demonstrate the problems, especially if the problematic action lasted (or was repeated) for more than 30 seconds.
+The duration can be adjusted as necessary to capture the behavior you would like fixed.

+⚠️ Do not attach performance traces to existing feedback items.
+Please create a new feedback item for each performance trace you would like to submit.
+If you were requested to provide a performance trace in order to resolve a previous feedback item, simply reply to the request with a link to the new feedback item where the performance trace is attached.

+:bulb: **Most valuable feedback:** For almost all performance issues, the most valuable feedback is a high-level description of what you were trying to do, along with the performance trace (*.etl.zip) which captures the behavior during that time.